MarcoIeni/release-plz/website/docs/github/quickstart.md

 # Quickstart

+This guide shows how to run the release-plz
+[GitHub Action](https://github.com/marketplace/actions/release-plz)
-By default, every time you merge a commit to the main branch, the [GitHub Action](https://github.com/marketplace/actions/release-plz) runs two commands, one after the other:
+every time you merge a commit to the main branch.
+The workflow will have two jobs, running the following commands:

 - [`release-plz release-pr`](../usage/release-pr.md): creates the release pr.
 - [`release-plz release`](../usage/release.md): publishes the unpublished packages.